CBP Officer

 What's the ACTUAL probability of being promoted every year(ish ) up through the non compete promotions ?

-Asked by Ben almost 7 years ago
+Asked by Ben over 7 years ago

 I'm a student and I would like to visit NYC for 2 months, I'll stay with a relative and my parents will cover my expenses.
 Will I need any documents like bank statements or similar?
 Are 2 months too much?

-Asked by HolloLillo over 6 years ago
+Asked by HolloLillo about 7 years ago

 Good day,